What Is Net Use Command and How to Map a Network Drive with It - Qiling

 Use net use command in windows

-Step 2: Net Use Command will display the current connections if no parameters are specified.
+Step 2: The Net Use command will display the current connections if no parameters are specified.

 Net use command line

-Step 3: If you want to see the options available with the Net Use Command, you need to type net use /? or net use /help and press Enter.
-If you want to know more about a specific connection, you can also use the /?
-Option.
-For instance, for the 'Persistent' option, you need to type net use /?
-Persistent and press Enter.
+Step 3: To see the available options with the Net Use Command, type `net use /?` or `net use /help` and press Enter.
+For more information on a specific connection, use the `/?` option, such as `net use /?
+Persistent` and press Enter.

 How Do I Map a Network Drive Using Net Use?

-Mapping a network drive is a process of connecting to a shared network folder, so you can get into this like a local drive with the help of Microsoft Windows.
-You will learn here how to map a network drive using Net Use Command.
+Mapping a network drive is a process of connecting to a shared network folder, allowing you to access it like a local drive using Microsoft Windows.
+You can map a network drive using the Net Use Command, which will be explained here.

 Before starting, you need to know the following things: